vmeoc/AI-Robot---local-mode/Project.md

    - VAD filter enabled with tuned parameters
    - Beam size increased to 5
    - Initial prompt helps with French recognition

+4. **Robot Actions and Synchronization**:
+      - The LLM, guided by an updated system prompt, now returns a JSON object containing both the textual response (`answer_text`) and a list of desired robot actions (`actions_list`).
+      - `ask_server.py` parses this JSON.
+The `answer_text` is sent to TTS, and the `actions_list` is forwarded to the client alongside the audio.
+      - `client.py` on the PiCar-X receives both the audio and the `actions_list`.
+      - It plays the audio and then iterates through the `actions_list`, executing each action by calling corresponding functions defined in `src/client/preset_actions.py`.
+      - This allows for synchronized speech and movement, making the robot's interactions more expressive and engaging.
+      - Action names in the LLM prompt are carefully matched with function keys in `preset_actions.py` to ensure correct execution.

 ### Known Issues